AutoFlowResearch/SmartPeak/docs/guide/tutorials/Targeted_flux_analysis_with_GC-MS_SIM_Agilent.rst

 	features followed by applying a calibration model to each transition as defined in the quantitationMethods parameters.
 Transitions and transition groups are flagged and scored per user pre-defined criteria, then the peak selection/ alignment algorithms is executed.
+Mass distribution vectors can then be calculated followed by isotopic corrections and comparing the MDVs to the theoretical values.
 As the final step in the workflow, the features for the sample group is stored to disk as a ``featureXML`` files.

 	To plot the intensities over time for given injections and transitions, view the "chromatogram" from the "view" menu